eugef/node-mocks-http/CONTRIBUTING.md

 * **Suggestions** - if you have identified the lines of code or the commit responsible for the problem please include it as well

 ### Submitting a Pull Request
 We are a *Pull Request-friendly* project!
-Your pull requests are always welcome!

-We only ask that before you submit your pull request you consider the following guidelines:
+Your pull requests are always welcome.
+We only ask that  you adhere to the following guidelines before you submit your pull request:

 * Search [GitHub][pulls] for an open or closed Pull Request that may be similar to yours.
 Avoid duplicates!
 * Fork our [repo][repo] and create a local clone, if you haven't done so already.